rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 Go to the [releases page](https://github.com/rsksmart/rskj/releases) and click on the most recent to download it.

-You need to click on the JAR file, in the end of the post about the latest release.
+You need to click on the link for the JAR file, at the bottom of the post about the latest release.
 It's name should be `rskj-core-*.jar`:

 ![Download latest RSK release](/assets/img/tutorials/geth-attach-local-node/image-02.png)